Apex-Engineering-Management/SysE/README.md

 **Notes:**

-* This project is being worked on, but I am very busy.
-* The declining depreciation functions will be fixed.
 * The linear optimization function is extremely limited, and will be worked on.
 * For the few functions that can't be called with scalars, arrays, or other sequences, there are plans to update them.